 Understand that once you add a new fish, you may have to tear down your tank in order to get it out.
 Be sure that the fish you pick can be a permanent member of your aquarium.

-Some of the more popular choices of predators for these worms are arrow crabs, triggerfish, the sunset wrasse, and the dottyback.
+Some of the more popular choices of predators for these worms are an arrow crab, triggerfish, the sunset wrasse, and the dottyback.
 Of all these, the arrow crab most reliably eats bristle worms.

 How to Prevent Bristle Worms from Getting in Your Aquarium

 The easiest method of “removal” is to prevent them from ever getting into your aquarium in the first place.
-All these worms, the normal bristle, fireworms, and even bobbit worms, will hitchhike in on live rock.
+After all, bristle worms usually hitchhike in on live rock.

-Most of the time, this refers to quarantining fish and invertebrates to prevent the possible spread of diseases, but for saltwater aquariums, this should also apply to the live rock, and live sand if you are so inclined.
+Most of the time, this refers to quarantining fish and invertebrates to prevent the possible spread of diseases.
+But for saltwater aquariums, this should also apply to the live rock.
+It is unlikely that you will ever need to quarantine live sand.